If you consider yourself to be a pretty avid cook, then you might utilize cooking twine from time to time.

 Items such as dental floss can work out nicely as cooking twine substitutes so long as the dental floss isn’t waxed or flavored in some way.
 You can even use something such as aluminum foil and get pretty good results overall.

-Toothpicks will probably be among the most practical and readily available substitutes to use.
+Toothpicks will probably be among the most practical and readily available substitutes to use, but you must take all of them out when you’re done.
 Depending on what you’re trying to do with your cooking, you’re going to have options.

 Just avoid using substitutes that could be risky and cause fire hazards so that you can feel confident that things will be fine.